MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 #### If you work with partners

-If your company outsources the Surface Hub 2 migration to Windows 10 or Windows 11 Pro/Enterprise, you may want to have the partner transfer the SEMM certificate, SEMM package, and UEFI password to you.
+If your company outsources the Surface Hub 2 migration to Windows 10/11 Pro or Enterprise, you may want to have the partner transfer the SEMM certificate, SEMM package, and UEFI password to you.
 Or, after you migrate the Hub, you can immediately unenroll it from SEMM.
 This step enables local administration of UEFI and transfer of the device to another party.
 But we still strongly recommend that you use a UEFI password, which can be configured after migration.
 To learn more, see [Manage Surface UEFI settings](/surface/manage-surface-uefi-settings).

 #### To roll back to Windows 10 Team